findyourcountryteam/technical-writing-samples/README.md

 ## 3. Microsoft / Ericsson:
 I wrote for the Mediaroom product (think "AT&T U-verse").
 This [collection of samples](James_Armstrong_Microsoft_Samples.pdf) includes:
-- **Change Management.** Examples of the format I developed to enable a cumulative change logging that was easily understood by Mediaroom customers.
+- **Change Management.** Examples of the format I developed to enable cumulative change logging that was easily understood by Mediaroom customers.
-- **Diagrams.** Examples of the design principles I developed to create logical, useful diagrams that enable customers to quickly understand data-flows between system components.
+- **Diagrams.** Examples of the design principles I developed to create logical, useful diagrams that enable customers to quickly understand data flows between system components.
 The primary audience was system administrators tasked with troubleshooting issues.
 - **Task-oriented Docs.** Examples that demonstrate clarity in task-oriented documentation.
 - **Content Strategy.** I completely reorganized two books using a feature-oriented scheme.
 The new organization had the following advantages:
-  - Made locating content very simple and predictable for readers.
+  - Made locating content simple and predictable for readers.
   - Made finding a location for new content very easy for writers.
   - Made the technical review process much easier, as all relevant content for a given feature was located in the same place.